Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is the purpose of the 'monitoring and event management' practice?
+### Which is the purpose of the Monitoring and Event Management practice?

 - [ ] To ensure that accurate and reliable information about the configuration of services is available when and where it is needed.
 - [x] To systematically observe services and service components, and record and report selected changes of state.